 These talks should focus on everything from the very technical to comparative and informational.
 This is not a time to sell your game or self promote.
 We want to hear how you made your game, what you learned, what games you’ve studied, and what knowledge or ideas that you have that can help push the genre forward.

-Individual Talks will be 50 minutes with 5-10 minutes at the end for Q&A.
+Individual talks will be 30 minutes or 60 minutes, including 5-10 minutes at the end for Q&A.

 Panels will consist of a group of 4-6 people discussing a central topic.
 This can be anything from a postmortem for a game to a group of experts in a field such as VR or Twine.
 If you propose a panel discussion, you must be willing to lead and moderate said discussion.
 You may also suggest names for panelists, but this is not required.
 Include topics and potential questions that will be asked of panelists in your proposal.

-Panel talks will be 50 minutes with 5-10 minutes at the end for Q&A.
+Panel talks will be 60 minutes, including 5-10 minutes at the end for Q&A.

 Lightning Talks are brief explorations of a topic in great detail, or the sharing of specialized information.
 Want to talk about one particular piece of poetry, and why it changed the entire theme of a game?
 How about an overview of how quest items were used to further the plot?